PerfectoCode/Community-Samples/ExpenseTrackerAppDemo/README.md

 # Getting Started
-This starter kit is designed to get you up and running using the Quantum framework (powered by [QAF](https://github.com/qmetry/qaf)) within few simple steps, and enable you to start writing your tests using simple [Cucumber] (https://cucumber.io/).
+Expense tracker demo project is created upon Quantum framework.
+This project covers native, hybrid and web type of the Expense tracker application.

+Details about Expense tracker app - https://developers.perfectomobile.com/display/PP/Perfecto+Demo+App+-+Expense+Tracker

 Please refer to this link to know more about Quantum - https://github.com/Project-Quantum/Quantum-Starter-Kit

 About this project -

-Feature files are created to cater for any app type, i.e., it could be executed on Native, Hybrid or Web.
+Feature files are created to cater for all app types, i.e., it could be executed on Native, Hybrid or Web.

 ## Running sample scenario as is
 Run a single Quantum sample scenario from the samples provided in the project.